The Dangers of Distracted Driving in Chicago: Why It’s Never Okay

 Texting While Driving

-Illinois law on texting is that texting is prohibited while driving.
-There is now a bill in the House down at the Capitol in Springfield that seeks to ban talking on the cell phone while driving.
-Law about not being distracted while driving--talking, texting on the phone--were designed for safety.
+Illinois law prohibits texting while driving.
+A bill in the House at the Capitol in Springfield seeks to ban talking on a cell phone while driving.
+The laws about not being distracted while driving—talking and texting on the phone—were designed for safety.

 We think we can multi-task and do it well.
 We cannot.
-Research studies show that a multitasking person does nothing as well as a person concentrating on a single task.
-Research studies show that multi-tasking results in poor performance, slow performance and non-performance.
+Research studies show that a multitasking person performs tasks as poorly as someone concentrating on a single task.
+Research studies show that multi-tasking results in poor performance, slow performance, and non-performance.

 distracted driving and accidents